 Step 8: Both members of the couple must sign and date the application

-- As this is an official legal document, we did not fill out the rest of the form, but from the images you now have a pretty good idea how to proceed.
+- As this is an official legal document, we did not fill out the rest of the form, but from the images, you now have a pretty good idea of how to proceed.

 - Go here to book your appointment.
 You can only book one appointment per couple.
 Do NOT book multiple appointments in the hope of jumping the queue.
 Remember to print your Appointment Permit.

 - Completed application form with original (not scanned) signatures and dates

 - Appointment Permit

 - 2 valid Government-issued pieces of ID

 - Divorce documentation, if applicable